phacks/phacks.dev/content/posts/2019-08-28-new-blog-who-dis.md

 So this is it!
 It was a fun process to go back to and re-read my old articles.

-[This series](https://phacks.dev/category/personal-projects/) is about Shawt, a school project I did for my Masters Degree and my first “real” web app.
+[This series](https://phacks.dev/category/personal-projects/) is about _Shawt_, a school project I did for my Masters Degree and my first “real” web app.
 It was a real-time, student-focused classified ads web app.
-Funnily enough, another application called [Shout](https://techcrunch.com/2015/01/23/shout-offers-a-new-take-on-location-based-social-networking-by-ditching-anonymity/), a real-time classified ads with a similar looking interface, [raised a few millions](https://www.crunchbase.com/organization/shout-app) a year later in San Francisco.
-Anyway.
+Funnily enough, another application called [Shout](https://techcrunch.com/2015/01/23/shout-offers-a-new-take-on-location-based-social-networking-by-ditching-anonymity/), a real-time classified ads with a similar looking interface, [raised a few millions](https://www.crunchbase.com/organization/shout-app) a year later in San Francisco. _Anyway_.

-[This article](https://phacks.dev/posts/how-grigori-perelman-solved-one-of-maths-greatest-mystery/) is one of my favourite.
+[This article](https://phacks.dev/posts/how-grigori-perelman-solved-one-of-maths-greatest-mystery/) is my personal favourite.
 It’s a short biography of, I believe, one of the most intriguing and fascinating person on the planet.
 Grigori Perelman solved one of Maths greatest mystery, which resisted generations of mathematicians.
 A $1,000,000 mystery.
 And he refused the money, and the prize that went along with it.

 I also did [this series](https://phacks.dev/category/weekly-roundup/) of newsletter-like “weekly roundups”, in which I compiled my favourite talks, articles and libraries of the week.
 And mind you, most of them are still damn relevant more than one year later!